-The Association will instruct the property valuation from the District Valuer or other RICS surveyor, as noted above.
+The Association will instruct a property valuation from the District Valuer or other RICS surveyor, as noted above.
 Once a buyer is found and the transaction settles, all legal and marketing costs, including any estate agency fees, providing both parties have agreed to them beforehand, will be deducted from the sale price.
 Any free proceeds will then be split according to the relevant shares held in the property.
-Where there are no free proceeds from the sale following settlement, or where there are no free proceeds at all, the legal and marketing costs will be paid from the resources of the respective parties.
+Where there are no free proceeds from the sale following settlement, or where there are no free proceeds at all, the legal and marketing costs will be paid from the resources of the respective parties proportionally based on their respective shares.